landofhere/handbook/Benefits and Perks/Other Protected Absences.md

 ## Other Leaves of Absence

-Josephine will grant leaves of absence for other activities as required by law.
+Land of Here will grant leaves of absence for other activities as required by law.
 Unless otherwise required by law, employees will not be paid for such leaves of absence.